squidsoup/squidsoup/README.md

 ### Kia ora 👋

-I'm kit, a frontend engineer, and engineering manager, based in Dunedin, New Zealand.
+I'm kit, an engineer and engineering manager, based in Dunedin, New Zealand.

 Currently I'm working on building an exciting new cloud governanace as code platform at [Stacklet](https://stacklet.io) with typescript, react and relay.